 Other than her mention as a headright in her husband’s patent, there is only one other record of Hannah McAllister.
 On 14 October 1704, “Hannah Mackallister wid’w”, of King William County signed a power of attorney to “my loving son in law Abraham Cook of St. Paul’s Parish in New Kent County” to recover all debts due to her “within the Colony of Virg’a” and to sell or lease “my plantation.”9 The plantation was presumably the 86 acres patented by Andrew McAllister in 1701, though neither he nor Hannah appear on the 1704 quit rent rolls for King William County.

 An interesting question to consider is how Hannah McAllister came to own a plantation.
-If Andrew McAllister had died intestate, his land could not have been inherited by his wife unless it was left to her by his last will.10 (If he had died intestate, his land would either have descended to his children or other blood relatives, or escheated to the Crown.
-The widow would hold only a temporary dower interest.)
-The language of the power of attorney clearly implies that she held title to the land, for she authorizes Cook to sell or rent it.
-This indication that a will existed and that it left the land to his wife forces us to consider the implication that McAllister had no children to whom he could leave his land.
+If Andrew McAllister had died intestate, his land could not have been inherited by his wife since spouses were not natural heirs of one another.
+If he had died intestate, his land would either have descended to his children or other blood relatives, or escheated to the Crown.10 Of course he could have willed the land to his wife — but no such will exists among King William County records.

 The Abraham Cook Relationship

 Hannah calls him her “son in law.”
 In those times this phrase was used in a much broader sense than today.
 Generally speaking, it meant any relationship created by a legal event (usually a marriage) rather than by a natural event.
 That is, the term “son-in-law” was applied to a stepson, the husband of a daughter, or even the husband of a stepdaughter.
 And, of course, any of these relationships could have been created by a prior marriage.